2021–22 Hull City A.F.C. season: Kits

 On 18 June 2021, the club unveiled the new home kit for the season, the shirts described as amber and "features a diagonal pattern with a striking black sash and stylised crew neckline, with 'Tigers' lettering on the back".
 The shorts are to be black with amber side panels while the socks are amber with black detail.
 Local company Giacom would continue as main shirt sponsors, with On Line Group continuing as back-of-shirt sponsors.
 The away kit was revealed on 9 July 2021, a blackout kit with a "tone-on-tone front stripe".
 The shorts would be black with a tonal side panel and black socks with tonal cuff detail.

 The third kit for the season was unveiled on 10 September 2021, as a claret shirt with black shoulders and an amber trim.
 The shorts would be amber with a black side panel and the socks claret, with black top and amber hoop.

 Awards

 The annual awards for the club saw Keane Lewis-Potter pick-up the Player of the Year, Players' Player of the Year and Supporters' Player of the Year awards.

 Ryan Longman was presented with the Goal of the Season award for his goal against Everton on 8 January 2021 in the FA Cup which sent the match in to extra time.
-Jacob Greaves took the award for Young Player of the Year for the second year in a row.
+Jacob Greaves took the award for Young Player of the Year for a consecutive season.
 The Academy Player of the Year award went to Jevon Mills.